rouyng/tncexporter/README.md

 ### Installing prometheus
 A full guide on how to install and configure prometheus is outside the scope of this readme.
 Please consult the [official Prometheus installation guide](https://prometheus.io/docs/prometheus/latest/installation/) or the many other online tutorials available.

+Once prometheus is installed, you will have to [configure it](https://prometheus.io/docs/introduction/first_steps/#configuring-prometheus) to scrape the metrics endpoint created by TNC exporter.

 ### Installing TNC exporter

 *TODO: manual installation instructions*